jimwhite/gondor/README.md

 Generated 2 jobs for Condor DAG TestWorkflow.dag
 {% endhighlight %}

-That should generate a file TestWorkflow.dag and a directory TestWorkflow.jobs.
+That should generate a file `TestWorkflow.dag` and a directory `TestWorkflow.jobs`.

 The DAGman workflow can then be submitted in the usual way: